abdullkasif/VOC-Compliance-Checker/README.md

 The system processes molecular data, extracts physicochemical properties, and prepares groundwork for predicting vapor pressure thresholds relevant to VOC classification.

 ---
+## Why VOC Compliance Matters for BASF and Siemens

+In Germany, the *Technische Anleitung zur Reinhaltung der Luft* (TA Luft, §11) defines strict thresholds for Volatile Organic Compounds (VOCs), as these compounds contribute significantly to air pollution, smog formation, and public health risks.
+VOC emissions are tightly regulated to support Germany’s climate and environmental protection goals.

+For **BASF**, one of the world’s largest chemical producers, compliance ensures that chemical manufacturing processes meet strict environmental standards while avoiding regulatory fines and reputational risks.
+For **Siemens**, which develops industrial and energy solutions, VOC compliance is critical in ensuring that equipment, solvents, and industrial processes remain within legal emission limits, supporting sustainable operations across industries.

+This project directly supports the **VOC compliance use case**, by predicting vapor pressures of molecules and flagging non-compliant compounds.
+The implemented pipeline reflects real-world needs of German chemical and industrial companies in meeting TA Luft requirements.

+➡️ See [VOC_threshold.md](./VOC_threshold.md) for the exact vapor pressure compliance threshold.

+---

 ## Task Progress
 We are following a structured **20-task roadmap**.
 Below is the current progress: